ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/tf-oci.md

 }
 ```

-You can notice that we don't insert any sensible data in that file.
-We will be able
+You will notice there isn't any real data in the file, just variables.
+You will be able
-to share this file for all our Terraform code we want to deploy on Oracle Cloud Infrastructure.
+to share this file when you want to deploy on Oracle Cloud Infrastructure.

 ### Terraform Variables

-We can now already create the file that will contain the value for all the variables.
+You can create the file that will contain the values for the variables.

-We start by creating the template file that will be shared with the code in case we want to publish our infrastructure or modules somewhere like GitHub.
+Start by creating the template file that will be shared with the code in case you want to publish your infrastructure or modules somewhere like GitHub.

 The template file is called `terraform.tfvars.template`.

-For the moment, the content of the file should be like this:
+Use a text editor to create `terraform.tfvars.template` with the contents:

 ```console
 # Oracle Cloud Infrastructure Authentication